Warren symposium follows legacy of geneticist giant

 Nia is a counseling program for abused and suicidal African American women, funded by grants from the Centers for Disease Control and Prevention (CDC) and the National Institute of Mental Health.
 The name comes from the Kwanzaa term that means “purpose.”

 Nia serves countless numbers of abused (click site for information on domestic abuse) and suicidal women who come through Atlanta’s Grady Memorial Hospital’s emergency department each year.
 The women come in with black eyes, broken bones, and broken spirits, often inflicted by the people who are supposed to love them the most: their husbands, boyfriends and partners.
 There are many cases that link divorce and domestic violence together and it is crucial for the victims to have access to legal resources to protect their rights.
+Contact military divorce lawyers in Maryland for professional assistance.
+Those who want to undergo couples counseling may check couples therapy in NYC here.
+Contact Stephen Taft, Marriage & Family Therapist for counseling Sacramento services.

-According to the CDC, Intimate Partner violence resulted in more than 1,500 deaths in the United States in 2005.
-Statistics from the Commission on Domestic Violence show that African American females experienced intimate partner violence at a rate 35 percent higher than that of white females, and about 22 times the rate of women of other races.
-The number one killer of African American women ages 15 to 34 is homicide at the hands of a current or former intimate partner.
+Intimate partner violence is a critical issue that continues to have devastating consequences in the United States.
+According to the CDC, intimate partner violence resulted in more than 1,500 deaths in 2005.
+Statistics from the Commission on Domestic Violence reveal that African American females experience intimate partner violence at a rate 35 percent higher than white females, and about 22 times the rate of women of other races.
+Tragically, the number one killer of African American women ages 15 to 34 is homicide at the hands of a current or former intimate partner.
+In such dire circumstances, it is crucial for victims to seek the support and protection of a domestic violence attorney, who can provide legal guidance and advocate for their safety and rights.

 Read more